 Wet Plate Collodion ProgramsThe Photo Palace Bus is happy to present opportunities for experiencing this beautiful and challenging mid-19th century process.
-With this original instant photography technique a picture is produced on glass or metal and is available for viewing within minutes of exposure.
-A perfect way to see the magic of the photographic chemistry right before your eyes.
-Every image produced using this process is entirely unique and after being varnished will last for many generations.
-Individuals or organizations are book either a wet plate portrait experience or a hands-on introductory workshop.
+With this original instant photography technique, a picture is produced on glass or metal and is available for viewing within minutes of exposure.
+A perfect way to see photographic chemistry in action right before your eyes.

 Requirements - no extra requirements are needed other than a shady place to park (wet plate chemistry can act very oddly when it gets hot and so can the workshop participants).